Last updated: March 29, 2026

-He found that the people who show up to his cocktail parties are the kind of interesting people he wanted to connect with.
-And hosting parties helped him quickly build his network in a new city.
+The people who showed up were exactly the kind of interesting people he wanted to know.
+Hosting parties helped him build his network fast in a new city.

 Why you should listen to me: Hi, my name is Nick Gray.
 I wrote a book that teaches people how to strengthen their relationships and meet new people by hosting parties.
 My biggest goal with the book is to help 500 people host their own party, and Louis is one of those people.